dkumar75-seneca/Planney/README.md

   server: where all the backend code (hosted on a web server) is kept.
 It consists of the following files with the following use cases:

+    index.js: allow the server to import all the modules written by the development team for this project.

+    router.js: handles the incoming user request and uses the modules functions written to return an appropriate response to the user.

+    src: where all the server side source code / modules have been kept.

+    tests: where all the code written to test the server side modules have been kept.

+    extras.js: all of the code that was written but could not be implemented into the main project due to time constraints.